-The class will meet twice a week for one hour each time.
-The meetings will tentatively take place every Monday and Thursday between September 5, 2022 and May 29, 2023 (but the exact days and times are to be decided later).
+The class will meet twice a week for one hour each time between February and May 2023 (exact meeting times TBD based on the participants).
 All sessions are recorded and available for playback and download immediately after class.
-Should there be enough student interest, the class may continue in the following school year.
+Should there be enough student interest, the class may continue in the summer and the following school year.

-All sessions are $75 each; we will be meeting biweekly most of the time, with the exceptions of holidays, special event days, etc. You will be billed monthly, depending on the number of classes on each particular month.
-Payment can be done by Zelle, Paypal, or check.
-A $200 deposit must be paid by August 31, 2022.
-The deposit will be applied to the September tuition for all students who end up participating in the class.
-The deposit is non-refundable for all students that withdraw before the start of the class or within the first two weeks from the start of the class.
+All sessions are $50 each; we will be meeting biweekly most of the time, with the exceptions of holidays, special event days, etc. You will be billed monthly, depending on the number of classes on each particular month (average monthly payment will be around $300-$400).
+Payment can be done by Zelle or Paypal.
+A $250 deposit must be paid by January 30, 2023.
+The deposit will be applied to the first month tuition for all students who end up participating in the class.
+The deposit is non-refundable.

 We will cover fundamental results in Euclidean geometry: basic axioms and postulates, parallel lines, congruent and similar triangles and polygons (Thales' Theorem and the Fundamental Theorem of Similarity), quadrilaterals (including parallelograms, rhombi, rectangles, squares, trapezoids, and kites), right triangles (The Leg and Altitude Theorems) and the Pythagorean Theorem, circles (arcs, chords, tangents, central, inscribed, interior and exterior angles), cyclic and circumscribed quadrilaterals, the power of a point theorems, areas of plane figures, geometric inequalities, regular polygons, special parts of a triangle (medians, angle bisectors, altitudes) and the four concurrency points (incenter, circumcenter, orthocenter, and center of mass), special topics (Menelaus' Theorem, Ceva's Theorem, Van Aubel's Theorem, Stewart's Theorem, the Heron-Archimedes Formula, Brahmagupta's Formula, Ptolemy's Theorem, etc), constructions and loci, coordinate geometry, and combinatorial geometry.